BEFORE YOU BUY THAT CUTE PUPPY- DO YOUR HOMEWORK!

 So, how do you find a healthy puppy?
 While there is no way to absolutely guarantee that a puppy will never develop a breed-related issue, there are steps that many responsible breeders take to ensure that they are breeding the healthiest puppies possible.

-The Companion Animal Eye Registry (CAER) examination was previously known as the “CERF” examination, is done only by board-certified veterinary ophthalmologists.
-The examination is to identify any eye problems, and then determining if they are considered inherited in origin.
+The ACVO CAER Exam (ACVO Companion Animal Eye Registry examination) previously known as the “CERF” examination, is provided only by board-certified veterinary ophthalmologists.
+The purpose of the examination is to identify any eye problems and then determine if they are considered inherited in origin.
 Certain eye diseases, such as cataracts, retinal diseases, glaucoma or keratoconjunctivitis sicca (dry eye) among others eliminates the dog from breeding.
 Some problems are considered “breeder option”, those that are present but are not vision threatening, like extra lases, entropion (rolling in of the lids), or “cherry eye”.
 With many ophthalmic diseases the genetic marker has been identified and can be tested for.

-So, when you decide on the breed you want, make sure you find a reputable breeder, that does all the health clearances recommended for the breed.
-You can request to see the certificates issued by the OFA that these clearances have been done and the breeding stock has been found clear of any inherited eye, orthopedic, heart and thyroid disease
+So, when you decide on the breed you want, make sure to seek a reputable breeder who provides all the health clearances recommended for the breed.
+You can request to see the certificates issued by the OFA, ensuring that these clearances have been conducted and the breeding stock has been found clear of any inherited eye, orthopedic, heart and thyroid disease.
+(Updated by ACVO 2.3.2025)

 Chris Daniel